npmcomponent/jamischarles-node-ready/Readme.md

   - query (String): Can be any jquery-like query.
 Zest is used for the selector engine.
   - success (function): Pass in a callback function that's called when the node is found in the dom.
 Returns an array of nodes found matching the query.
   - failure (function): (Optional) Pass in a callback function that's called when query doesn't find anything in the dom after the timeout period (default is 5 seconds).
 Returns a string of the query not found.
-  - cfg (object): (Optional) Pass in a configuration object to override the defaults. {timeout: 10, interval: 100}
+  - cfg (object): (Optional) Pass in a configuration object to override the defaults. {timeout: 10, interval: 100, debug: true}